 - 1) Physically measure an exact sample of the material or a location directly on the material to be measured using a set of calipers or a digital micrometer. - 2) Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
 Be sure that the reading is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable.
-Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the CAL menu is highlighted and displaying the submenu items.
-Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel.
+Press the key once to activate the menu items tab.
+Press the multiple times to tab left until the CAL menu is highlighted and displaying the submenu items.

-3) Press the UP and DOWN arrow keys multiple times using the left button wheel to scroll through the sub menu items until MATL 1PT is highlighted.
+3) Use the and arrow keys to scroll through the sub menu items until MATL 1PT is highlighted.

-- 4) Press the ENTER key to display the Digits Edit Box. - 5) Press the UP and DOWN arrow keys multiple times using the left button wheel to scroll the highlighted value. - 6) Press the LEFT and RIGHT arrow keys multiple times using the left button wheel to scroll the digit locations. - 7) Repeat steps 5 & 6 until the known thickness value is correctly displayed. - 8) Press the OK key to calculate the velocity and return to the menu screen, or ESC to cancel the one point calibration. - 9) Finally, press the MEAS key to return to the measurement screen and begin taking readings.
+- 4) Press the key to display the Digits Edit Box. - 5) Press the and arrow keys to scroll the highlighted value. - 6) Press the and arrow keys to scroll the digit locations. - 7) Repeat steps 5 & 6 until the known thickness value is correctly displayed. - 8) Press the key to calculate the velocity and return to the menu screen, or to cancel the one point calibration. - 9) Finally, press the key to return to the measurement screen and begin taking readings.